 As far as box office numbers go, this wasn’t a huge hit – a fact that some have attributed to competition from the success of Jurassic World, also currently in theaters.
 The latter film absorbed much of the audience base which may have gone for Terminator Genysis, were it not so redundant.

 And yet regardless of how well the movie ends up doing in its theater run, it seems certain that the rehashing of popular 80’s films and franchises will continue, given the lengthy list of movies currently in line for a remake.
-Many of these classic films have sustained popularity due to the success of online streaming sites and premium TV packages, which keep old plotlines alive in the minds of viewers.
+Many of these classic films have sustained popularity due to the success of online and premium TV packages, which keep old plotlines alive in the minds of viewers.
 Considering the fact that Ghostbusters, Sister Act, and even Police Academy are already cleared for relaunch, it appears as though the “Terminator” isn’t the only character destined to haunt viewers in the afterlife.

 Whether this new Terminator movie will be the beginning of a new trilogy, only time and the final gross box office amounts will likely tell, since the bottom line for any business, the film industry included, is whether a project can ultimately be expected to turn a profit.
 As such, it may not be forever until Arnold comes back again – again.